MD3728/Firefox-URL-Filter-Extension/README.md

 Force install the extension if necessary using policies.json (Example is in the root directory) inside of the distribution folder in Program Files/Firefox

 # Issues
-As of now, keywords with more than 13 characters will generate too many combinations, but the program still runs fine as no combination appears to be missing.
+As of now, keywords with more than 13 characters will generate too many combinations, but program still runs fine as no combinations appears to be missing.